Primogeniture: Male-preference (cognatic) primogeniture

 Male-preference primogeniture (in the past called cognatic primogeniture) provides that a dynast's sons and their lines of descent all come before the dynast's daughters and their lines.
 Older sons and their lines come before younger sons and their lines.
 It accords succession to the throne to a female member of a dynasty if and only if she has no living brothers and no deceased brothers who left surviving legitimate descendants.
 Then, older daughters and their lines come before younger daughters and their lines, thus a daughter inherits before her uncle and his descendants.

-It was practised in the succession to the once-separate thrones of Kingdom of England and Kingdom of Scotland, then in the Kingdom of Great Britain, and then the United Kingdom until 2015, when the Succession to the Crown Act 2013 (effective March 26, 2015) changed it to absolute primogeniture (to the eldest legitimate child, regardless of sex).
+It was practised in the succession to the different medieval kingdoms of the United Kingdom and the Iberian Peninsula.
+The United Kingdom changed it to absolute primogeniture (to the eldest legitimate child, regardless of sex), through the Succession to the Crown Act 2013 (effective March 26, 2015).
 This rule change was simultaneously adopted by the other Commonwealth realms that have the same monarch as their head of state.
-With respect to hereditary titles, it is usually the rule everywhere in Scotland and baronies by writ in the United Kingdom, but usually these baronies by writ go into abeyance when the last male titleholder dies leaving more than one surviving sister or more than one descendant in the legitimate female line of the original titleholder.
-In England, Fiefs or titles granted "in tail general" or to "heirs general" follow this system for sons, but daughters are considered equal co-heirs to each other, which can result in abeyance.
+With respect to hereditary titles, it is usually the rule everywhere in Scotland and baronies by writ in England, but usually these baronies by writ go into abeyance when the last male titleholder dies leaving more than one surviving sister or more than one descendant in the legitimate female line of the original titleholder.
+In England, Fiefs or titles granted "in tail general" or to "heirs general" allow older sons to succeed before younger sons, but daughters are considered equal co-heirs to each other, which can result in abeyance.
 In the medieval period, actual practice varied with local custom.
 While women could inherit manors, power was usually exercised by their husbands (jure uxoris) or their sons (jure matris).
-However, in Scotland, Salic law or any of its variations have never been practised, and all the hereditary titles are inherited through male-preference primogeniture, where in the extinction of a male line, the eldest sister automatically receives the titles, and rules in her own right, not in the right of her son.
+However, in Scotland, neither Salic law or any of its variations have ever been practised, nor abeyance, and all the hereditary titles are inherited through male-preference primogeniture, where in the extinction of a male line, the eldest sister automatically receives the titles, and rules in her own right, not in the right of her son.
 A famous example of this is Marjorie, Countess of Carrick, mother of Robert the Bruce, who was the Countess of Carrick in her own right.